Information for:

 Do private institutions need an access agreement?

-You only need an access agreement if you are directly funded by HEFCE or the TDA and want to charge a fee above the basic tuition fee to home/EU students on full-time undergraduate courses or full-time postgraduate teacher training courses.
+No. You only need an access agreement if you are directly funded by HEFCE or the Teaching Agency and want to charge a fee above the basic tuition fee to home/EU students on undergraduate courses or postgraduate teacher training courses.
+Note that students on designated courses are eligible for tuition fee loans of up to £6,000.
+See www.practitioners.slc.co.uk for more information.

 back to top